 Case Management, Care Planning, and Behavioral Health for Homeless Individuals

-1. Discuss what the Patient Self-Determination Act passed in 1990 requires Medicare and Medicaid providers to do.
+1. Conclude what the Patient Self-Determination Act passed in 1990 requires Medicare and Medicaid providers to do.

-2. Enumerate what has a positive impact in deterring homeless youth from substance use and risky sexual behaviors.
+2. Describe three things that have positive impacts in deterring homeless youth from substance use and risky sexual behaviors.

 3. Explain how case management helps reduce costs and alleviate the economic impact of homelessness.

 4. Summarize why ACP should be facilitated earlier for the homeless population than for the general population.

 1. Vital Role of Case Management for Individuals Experiencing Homelessness